 Another study proposes that their cannibalistic behaviour played a major role in their extinction.
 If their cannibalism strategy was focused merely on nutrition and not ritual purposes, and they had to compete with modern humans, cannibalism actually had a negative impact pushing the neandertals extinction.
 Again, this may not be the main cause, but another negative factor combined with the rest as described above.

-We will read more and more studies around neandertals.
-Fortunately the number of neandertal fossils and sites to study are becoming quite significant.
-Paradoxically, neandertals were probably always a small population (maybe one tenth of the total ancient African population or less), but they are really important for us: we can better understand our origins by understanding our past interactions with neandertals in several locations.
+We will read more and more studies around Neandertals.
+Fortunately, the number of Neandertal fossils and sites to study are becoming quite significant (never enough, though).
+Paradoxically, Neandertals were probably always a small population (maybe one tenth of the total ancient African population or less), but they are really important for us: we can better understand our origins by understanding our past interactions with Neandertals in several locations.
 We already found some of those locations, but for sure many others are yet to be found, given their wide presence.